Kuingsmile/PicList/currentVersion_en.md

 ### 🐛 Bug Fixes

-- Fixed the issue of abnormal display of the sorting dropdown box on the management page.
+- Fixed the issue where the sort dropdown box on the management page displayed abnormally.
 - Fixed the issue where the image hosting list on the management page did not correctly highlight the currently selected item.
+- Fixed the issue where the markdown preview content on the management page did not render correctly.
-- Fixed the display issue of the task page in dark mode.
+- Fixed the display anomaly on the task page in dark mode.
 - Fixed the issue where the "Set as Default Image Hosting" button status on the image hosting settings page was not updated in a timely manner.
-- Fixed the issue where the independent watermark setting button status on the image hosting was not synchronized in the preprocessing settings page.
+- Fixed the issue where the button status of the independent watermark setting for image hosting in the preprocessing settings page was not synchronized.
-- Fixed the issue where bottom elements of some pages were obscured.
+- Fixed the issue where bottom elements on some pages were obscured.